-At this point, though, you might feel like that’s still ages away – especially when you remember your due date is a guesstimate.
+At this point, though, you might feel like that’s still ages away – especially when you remember your due date is a ‘guesstimate’.

-30 Weeks Pregnant – Everything You Need To Know
+30 Weeks Pregnant

-But don’t worry, most babies are born within a week either side of their due date.
+Only 3-5% of babies are born on their expected date.
+But don’t worry, most babies are born within a week on either side of their due date.

 It can be hard to deal with all the comments you’re likely to get from this point until the end of your pregnancy.

+Some people will assume you’re ready to have the baby.
 Others will think you still have a long way to go.

 If you’re bothered by comments about your belly size, read 7 Reasons Why Belly Size Doesn’t Always Equate To Baby Size.